NasalDaemon/Static-DI/README.md

 // Short-hand node with contextless state struct Alice : di::Node
 {
+    // (Optional) list of traits this node depends on using Requires = di::Requires<trait::Person>;
+    // Traits provided by this node
     using Traits = di::Traits<Alice, trait::Person>;

     void apply(this auto& self, trait::Person::hello) const